This water-cooled gaming PC has stunning crystal effects

 This water-cooled gaming PC looks like it was mined out of the rock by a very lucky geologist.
 Armed with a CNC machine, plenty of acrylic sheet and some expert 3D modeling skills, PC modder Søren Kirkegaard made this striking build inspired by the look of Citrine crystals.

-Custom PC has been celebrating the best PC builds since 2003, and our Facebook group has over 300,000 members.
-We’ve seen many custom gaming PCs, from mods based on existing case designs to scratch builds.
+Thanks to our rapidly growing PC building Facebook page, we’ve seen many custom gaming PCs, from mods based on existing case designs to scratch PC builds.
+You can even submit yours for consideration right here.
 Here we talk to Søren about how he transformed his In Win 909 PC case into a crystalline beauty.

 Søren: It started out with the idea of putting hard tubing in my current rig.
 At that point, I already had a soft tube-loop in the same case.
 I started to draw it all up in 3D, which is what I tend to do when I start a new project.
 My original idea was to make a new theme based around crystals and their colors.
 The hard edges, crystal look and yellow color all came from the stone I chose for this theme – Citrine!